eNiiju/synthax-gaslighting/README.md

 ## Commands

--   `synthax-gaslighting.toggle`: Toggles the extension on/off
+-   `syntax-gaslighting.toggle`: Toggles the extension on/off
--   `synthax-gaslighting.editChance`: Edits the chance of gaslighting
+-   `syntax-gaslighting.editChance`: Edits the chance of gaslighting